jolin-io/JuliaScript.jl/README.md

 ```
 Depending on your script this may take from 5 minutes up to 30 minutes.

-EXPERIMENTAL: You can set the environment variable `export JULIASCRIPT_PACKAGECOMPILE_ALWAYS=true` so that packagecompile will be called automatically in the background as soon as `juliascript` is run on a new script.jl.
+> **EXPERIMENTAL CONFIG.** You can set the environment variable `export JULIASCRIPT_PACKAGECOMPILE_ALWAYS=true` so that packagecompile will be called automatically in the background as soon as `juliascript` is run on a new script.jl.